 María Amelia also has significant experience litigating against the State of Texas.
 As the former Manager for Complex Litigation for the Attorney General of Texas, she leverages her knowledge of state government to help clients involved in actions against the State of Texas.
 She is particularly well-versed in pursuing constitutional challenges to state regulation, prosecuting disputes in the state’s administrative tribunals, and navigating Texas Public Information Act (PIA) requests.

-María Amelia has been recognized as a Super Lawyer by Thompson Reuters and as one of Austin’s Top Attorneys by Austin Monthly from 2020 to the present.
+María Amelia has been recognized as a Super Lawyer by Thompson Reuters and as one of Austin’s Top Attorneys by Austin Monthly from 2020 to the present, and in 2024 was selected to The Best Lawyers in America.
 In 2022, Texas Lawyer named María Amelia a Diversity and Inclusion Champion for her commitment to opening doors for women and minorities, especially Latina lawyers.
 María Amelia is a member of the Latina Commission for the Hispanic National Bar Association and founded the Austin chapter of Cafecitos, a network dedicated to advancing Latina lawyers.

 María Amelia is licensed to practice in Texas and New York.
 Before moving to Texas, she practiced securities and commercial litigation in the New York offices of Goodwin Procter and Boies Schiller Flexner.
 She began her career as a law clerk for the Honorable Jon P. McCalla in the Western District of Tennessee.
 María Amelia is a native Spanish speaker.